duckyb/urchin/README.md

 ![PCB Preview](./gallery/main/front.png)

-I created this design because I wanted to upgrade my Sweep with a pair of nice!view displays.
-I decided to use the edge design from the Swoop and to make it compatible with Kailh hotswap sockets.
+I created this design because I wanted to upgrade my [Sweep](https://github.com/davidphilipbarr/Sweep) with the fancy nice!view displays.
+I decided to use the edge design from the [Swoop](https://github.com/jimmerricks/swoop) and to make it compatible with Kailh hotswap sockets.
 **This is a strictly wireless-only design, and is only compatible with ZMK / nice!nano.**

 > Q: Why is this not just another Sweep?